RMK

 Project architecture

-There're three crates in RMK project, rmk, rmk-config and rmk-macro.
+There're two crates in RMK project, rmk and rmk-macro.

 So, if you want to contribute new features of RMK, just look into rmk core crate.
 If you want to add new chip support, rmk and rmk-macro should be updated, so that users could use keyboard.toml to config keyboard with your new chip.
-And, if you want to add new configurations, look into rmk-config.
+And, if you want to add new configurations, look into both rmk-macro/config and rmk/config.

 RMK core